MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableInboundConnectionFiltering

-Specifies whether Network Protection inspects only outbound connections.
-Valid values are:
+Specifies whether to disable inspection of inbound connections by network protection.
+Valid values
+are:

-- $true: Network Protection inspects only outbound connections.
+- $true: Inspection of inbound connections by network protection is disabled. network protection inspects only outbound connections.
-- $false: Network Protection inspects inbound and outbound connections.
+- $false: Inspection of inbound connections by network protection is enabled. network protection inspects inbound and outbound connections.
 This is the default value.

 For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).